ioana-st/ioana-st.github.io/about.md

 classes: wide
 ---
 ## In short
-10 years of technical writing experience and 3 years of copy editing experience.
+10 years of technical writing and 3 years of copy editing.

 Always editing, usually troubleshooting.